 Safe sleep for your baby in the same room:

-• The crib, bassinet, portable crib, or play yard is positioned for easy access but nothing from my bed or nightstand can fall into it (pillows, etc.)
+- The crib, bassinet, portable crib, or play yard are positioned for easy access, but nothing from my bed or nightstand (pillows, etc.) can fall into them.

-• There is nothing above your baby like pictures, wall hangings, shelves, etc. that could fall.
-Stuff falls – don’t have it fall on your kid.
+- Nothing above your baby, like pictures, wall hangings, shelves, etc., could fall.
+Stuff falls—don’t have it fall on your kid.

 Safe sleep for your baby in a separate room:

-• There are no cords from blinds, baby monitors, sound machines nearby.
+- There are no cords from blinds, baby monitors, or sound machines nearby.

 Adding your baby: